Sisodia visits govt school in Gandhinagar, reviews COVID-19 protocols | Education

 Sisodia visits govt school in Gandhinagar, reviews COVID-19 protocols

-Deputy Chief Minister Manish Sisodia visited a government school in Gandhinagar area and reviewed the COVID-19 protocols being followed there after schools in the national capital reopened for classes 9 and 11 on Friday. ''We had to take the decision of reopening schools now.
-We cannot wait for zero coronavirus case day because by then a lot of damage would be caused to our children's studies. ''If students follow the COVID protocols strictly, school life will also become normal,'' Sisodia, who also holds the education portfolio, said during the interaction with students at the school.
+Delhi Deputy Chief Minister Manish Sisodia visited a government school in the Gandhinagar area here and reviewed the COVID-19 protocols being followed there after schools in the national capital reopened for Classes 9 and 11 on Friday.

+Schools for Classes 9 and 11 reopened after they were closed in March last year to contain the spread of coronavirus.

+"We cannot wait for 'Zero COVID Case Day' as it is necessary for us to adapt to our new lives in this pandemic.
+We are starting on a positive note that all our students will follow COVID-19 precautions and start to get back to their normal life," Sisodia, who also holds the education portfolio, said.

+"Parents had an optimistic reaction to the reopening of Classes 10th and 12th.
+We listened to their request and decided to reopen Classes 9th and 11th as well.
+Our lives have slowly begun to get back on track.
+With reopening of the schools, we are hopeful that we will be able to face all the uncertain challenges ahead of us," he said.

-The Delhi government earlier allowed all schools in the national capital to reopen for Classes 10 and 12 from January 18 in view of the board exams. ''15 days ago the schools were opened for class 10 and 12 students.
-I am happy that our class 9 and 11 students have also rejoined the schools.
+The Delhi government had earlier allowed all schools in the national capital to reopen for Classes 10 and 12 from January 18 in view of the board exams.

+''Fifteen days ago, the schools were opened for Classes 10 and 12 students.
+I am happy that our Class 9 and Class 11 students have also rejoined the schools.
 I can see their happy faces.
-It is a challenge to open schools during the pandemic, but we have accepted it,'' Sisodia added.
+It is a challenge to open schools during the pandemic, but we have accepted it,'' Sisodia said.

+Schools reopened on Friday for Classes 9 and 11 in the city amid strict COVID-19 protocol.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)